 Due Diligence on Kerr Dam: Structural Evaluation

 As part of ongoing coverage, Char-Koosta News will be publishing regular articles over the next several months to provide more information to the Tribal community about the Kerr Dam acquisition process and activities of the Confederated Salish and Kootenai Tribes’ corporation SX?NQ?E?ELS L SUW?EC?M / KSUKZIZMUMAZ gAdJAZMUKWAGITS, Inc., which does business as Energy Keepers, Inc.

-The following article includes part two of the discussion regarding planning and due diligence evaluations that Energy Keepers Inc. is engaged in regarding operations and maintenance at Kerr Dam.
+The following article discusses due diligence evaluations that Energy Keepers Inc. is engaged in regarding the structural integrity of Kerr Dam.

 * * *

 In September 2015, the Confederated Salish and Kootenai Tribes’ corporation, Energy Keepers, Inc. (EKI), plans to acquire the Kerr Hydroelectric Project, from the current owner PPL Montana.

 Through provisions set forth in the current Federal Energy Regulatory Commission (FERC) license for the Kerr Project, CSKT has the exclusive and unilateral right to acquire the Kerr Project from PPL Montana, CSKT’s current co-licensee.
 The sole action required to effectuate conveyance is payment of the conveyance price by CSKT to PPL Montana., The conveyance price is to be calculated from the actual cost of construction of the project (including improvements and upgrades) less depreciation.
 CSKT and PPL Montana have not been able to reach agreement on the amount of the conveyance price and are currently presenting their dispute to an arbitration panel which will issue a ruling on the matter by March 5, 2014.